Life and Times

 - 1897 — Cream of Tomato Soup is added to the product line.

-- 1897 — Heinz tries to produce ketchup at the Holland, Michigan, plant, but poor tomato yields caused the plant to producing pickles and vinegar instead.
+- 1897 — Heinz tries to produce ketchup at the Holland, Michigan, plant, but poor tomato yields caused the plans to be switched for the plant to produce pickles and vinegar instead.

 - 1900 — By 1900, the Heinz company was making over 200 different products